 The award of tenure in the School of Medicine will be reserved for those faculty members who are among the best in their field of scholarly endeavor.
 The faculty members will also be widely recognized as outstanding and influential teachers and will show definitive promise of continuing, outstanding contributions to the School of Medicine.
 The balance between accomplishments in scholarship and teaching as

 defined below may vary considerably from one faculty member to another, but both scholarship and teaching excellence must be present before an award of tenure is made.
-Professional and administrative service and clinical activities by a faculty member should be weighed into any decision regarding an award of tenure, but such activities in the absence of significant accomplishments in both teaching and scholarship are not an adequate basis for an award of tenure.
+Professional and administrative leadership and service and clinical activities by a faculty member should be weighed into any decision regarding an award of tenure, but such activities in the absence of significant accomplishments in both teaching and scholarship are not an adequate basis for an award of tenure.

 The first requisite for an award of tenure is excellence in scholarship, which has led to a national and international reputation.
 Scholarship is defined here, in the context of an award of tenure, as the rigorous, systematic study of phenomena or events which leads to a competent mastery of one or more of the medical, allied health or related basic science disciplines.
 More narrowly, scholarship refers to advanced study which leads to the acquisition of knowledge in a particular field, along with accuracy and skill in investigation, and the demonstration of powers of critical analysis in interpretation of such knowledge.
 While the foregoing primarily refers to the scholarship of discovery, it also includes the scholarship of application, integration and teaching, as previously defined.
 All candidates for an award of tenure in the School of Medicine will have demonstrated significant accomplishments in scholarly endeavors, which is synonymous with the generation of new knowledge.
 The faculty member's scholarship must provide compelling promise of continued creativity with respect to generating new observations, new concepts and new interpretations related to the individual’s scholarly endeavors.